sweigmann/dfir-infrastructure/README.md

 ### Roadmap

-1. Split the Terraform code into three modules:
-   - The first module should create the base networking infrastructure and its services.
-     (exactly 1 configuration instance)
-   - The second module should create a storage pool and base images from which to install everything.
-     (exactly 1 configuration instance)
-   - The third module should set up one to many case-specific analysis environments on top of the base infrastructure, including distinct storage pools and networks.
-     (1..n configuration instances)
 1. Create services / scripts to automate imports and exports from Plaso to Timesketch.
 1. Integrate [DFIR Iris](https://www.dfir-iris.org/) into the per-case infrastructure.
 1. Decrease the time-to-ready when spawning a case infrastructure.
 As of now, it would take around 30 minutes, mainly because of `pipx install plaso`.